 One of the key benefits offered by Nodejs is that it makes it easy for developers to scale the application in horizontal as well as vertical directions.
 The application can be scaled in a horizontal dimension by adding extra nodes to the current system.

-The benefit of using Nodejs is that you need not hire remote developers for front-end and back-end, which saves your valuable money and time.
+The benefit of using Nodejs is that you need not hire remote developers for the front-end and back-end, which saves you valuable money and time.

 5. Offer High Performance:

 The open-source runtime environment of Node.js provides the ability to cache a single module.
 The entire request for the first modules gets cached in the application memory.

 With Node.js, developers receive extended support for various commonly used tools.
 If you want to test the source code of the Node.js application, you can do it by using Jasmin and other such testing tools.